-Your "GMAT transcript" will report only your three most recent scores.
+Your 'GMAT transcript' will report only your three most recent scores.
 So if you took the test four times and scored 450 each time, but didn't have your scores forwarded, you could still pull off that miraculous 700 the fifth time and then send your scores.
 The admissions office would see only two 450's and a 700.

 It doesn't really matter, though, whether you send your transcript after each test or wait until you score the number you want.
-In the end, the school's application will ask you to specify the score you want the admissions committee to consider.
+In the end, the applications will ask you to specify the score you want the admissions committee to consider.
 (And, no, you can't mix and match your best verbal score and your best math score from different tests.)

 Most people don't know that they can take the GMAT with what is called "non-standard accommodations."
 That means you can get twice as much time as everyone else, if that's what you need to compensate for a medical condition.
 GMAC doesn't promote this accommodation very aggressively, but I've had many of my students take the test "non-standard" and all of them who have gotten a truly significant accommodation (such as double time) have gone up at least 100 points from what they were scoring with me on practice tests given under standard conditions. /p>

 I had one student who consistently scored in the mid 500s with me.
 He took the test under non-standard conditions (he got double time), went up more than 100 points, and was accepted at Harvard.
 I don't think Harvard would have taken him in the mid-500s, so the special accommodations worked out particularly well for him (as did HBS).

 I don't want to steer you toward one company over another, but I would suggest that you take the longest, most comprehensive course available in your area.
 And look for a good instructor.
-A good teacher can reveal subtleties about the test that aren't written into any book, and just having the structure of a class will force you to work harder than you would if you chose to study on your own.
+A good teacher can reveal subtleties about the test that aren't written into any book, and just having the structure of a class will force you to work harder than you would if you studied on your own.